Floor Conveyors

 - Autonomous operation according to control specifications

-- Position, jam, and workpiece presence are monitored
+- Position, accumulation, and workpiece presence are monitored

-- Safe system shutdown in the event of malfunctions
+- Safe system shutdown in case of malfunctions

-- usually only while the button is pressed
+- Typically only when a button is depressed

 Safety Instructions

-- Do not remain in the danger zone during operation
+- No entry into the danger zone during operation

-- Do not interfere with moving conveyor equipment
+- Do not interfere with operational conveying equipment

-- Do not remove protective covers and grilles
+- Do not remove protective covers and guards

-- Keep the emergency stop button accessible at all times
+- Keep emergency stops accessible at all times

 - Secure loose clothing, jewelry, and hair